Ireland’s Award-Winning Online Doctor Service

 —Amanda, 17th November 2022

 Acne is a skin condition that will affect many people at some point in their lives.
-It is a common misconception that Acne only affects teenagers and young adults because of hormonal changes, and adult Acne is also common.
-To help manage acne symptoms, we can prescribe:
+It is a common misconception that acne only affects teenagers and young adults because of hormonal changes, and adult acne is also common.
+Where, clinically suitable, we can prescribe the following treatments to help manage acne symptoms:

 We issue prescriptions for generic name medicines to ensure maximum availability of treatments.
 Please check your dispensed prescription before leaving the Pharmacy as no changes can be made after that point.